 Why Choose Glass Over Resin?

 When searching for memorial glass, you will often encounter two distinct materials: glass and resin.
-While resin is often more affordable, as a death doula, I always recommend glass for "daily wear" jewelry or long-term keepsakes.
+While resin is often more affordable, glass is generally the better choice for daily-wear jewelry or long-term keepsakes.

 | Feature | Hand-Blown Glass | Memorial Resin |